 Hard time finding a good daycare or a reliable babysitter?
 Have you ever considered an au pair?
 This might be the perfect solution for you!
 Hosting an au pair comes with a lot of perks.
 It is for example way cheaper than daycare, you always have someone who is at home for the children and you and your family have a person to connect with.
 Does this make you excited?
 Read further on how to become a host family in the UK!

 So, you want to become a host family in the UK?
 But what is an au pair actually?
 An au pair is someone who lives in your house and helps you with babysitting and light household chores.
 The au pair is between 18-30 years old and comes to the UK for a cultural experience.
 During this experience the au pair will learn a new language, learn about a new culture and become part of your family!

 Great Britain is now officially no longer part of the European Union.
 This has significant implications for the aupair programme and to become a host family in the UK.
 According to the website of the British government, there is no current information on an au pair visa.
 Therefore, candidates from the EU can no longer officially enter the UK as au pairs.
-Alternatively, the host family can employ the candidate as a domestic worker.
 Later in this article we will tell you which countries can enter the UK as an au pair and work for your host family in the UK.

 Requirements for you as host family in the UK